-The main electrical circuit breaker in your panel is the safety device that protects your electrical panel from overloading.
-It also acts as the means of turning on and off all the incoming power to your home.
-If it fails a new one will be required to replace the existing one to get your power restored.
+The main circuit breaker in your electrical panel is the safety device that protects your electrical panel from overloading.
+It also acts as the means of turning all of the incoming power to your home on and off.
+If it fails a new circuit breaker will be required to replace the existing one to get your power restored.

-Main breakers are typically located above the rest of the smaller breakers in your panel but can be located in the center on some models.
+Main circuit breakers are typically located above the rest of the smaller circuit breakers in your panel but can be located in the center or towards the bottom on some models.
 They come in several different sizes but the most common is 200 amps.
 Other sizes include 150 amps, 125 amps, 100 amps and 60 amps.
-Some are bolted into place and others slide or snap in like smaller breakers.
+Some are bolted into place and others slide or snap in like smaller circuit breakers.
 When replacing these breakers it is important to pay attention to the circuit breaker sizing and also the make or manufacture.
-They are not interchangeable and only an exactly matched part will fit.
+They are not interchangeable and only an exactly matched replacement part will fit.

-Often times there will be signs that your main breaker is about to fail and other times they just completely fail without warning.
+Often times there will be signs that your primary circuit breaker is about to fail and other times they just completely fail without warning.
 Here are some of the warning signs that our electricians in Mesa AZ see and homeowners frequently experience before replacing circuit breakers.

-If you need a main breaker replaced you may experience several of the above symptoms.
-Some of these symptoms can also be caused by a bad electric meter, a failing connection between the meter and the meter socket or a problem with the power supply from the power company.
+If you need a main circuit breaker replaced you may be experiencing several of the above symptoms.
+Some of these symptoms can also be caused by a bad electric meter, a failing connection between the meter and the meter socket or a problem with the power supply from the utility company.
 Dolce Electric Co schedules local electricians Mesa AZ homeowners can call 24/7 for breaker replacing and tripping problems.
 We always recommend calling the power company to verify that your incoming power is fully operational before scheduling an electrician.
 This is a free service that both APS and SRP provide.

 Your main breaker has three areas that should be inspected for damage to further verify that it needs to be replaced.

 The stab is the part that connects to the buss bar through spring tension.
-It is the most common point of failure and also the hardest to detect because it is on the back side of the breaker and can only be seen if removed.
-When this spring tension weakens the connection becomes loose and heat, sparking and burning can occur damaging your panel’s buss bar.
-If the stab on your breaker is failing timely repairs are important because as the arcing and burning continues there is more damage being done to your buss bar.
+It is the most common point of failure and also the hardest to detect.
+It is located on the back side of the breaker and can only be seen if removed.
+When this spring tension weakens the connection becomes loose and heat, sparking and burning can occur, damaging your panel’s buss bar.
+If the stab on your breaker is failing timely repairs are important.
+This is because as the arcing and burning continues there is more damage being done to your buss bar.
 If it is not addressed or replaced for any substantial length of time the damage may be beyond repair and the entire panel may need to be replaced.

-Your main breaker is designed to shut down or trip when the maximum allowed amperage is surpassed.
-If, as an example, you have a 200 amp breaker in your panel and the amperage exceeds the 200 amp maximum threshold the breaker should trip to protect the panel from overloading.
+Your primary breaker is designed to shut down or trip when the maximum allowed amperage is surpassed.
+If, as an example, you have a 200 amp breaker in your panel and the amperage exceeds the 200 amp maximum threshold, the breaker should trip to protect the panel from overloading.

 Other reasons that can cause a circuit breaker to trip include lightning strikes and power surges from the power company.
 See our page about whole house surge protectors for surge protection information.

 Free over the phone help is available.
 Dolce Electric Co schedules a local electrician Mesa AZ homeowners can consult with during normal business hours.
-He will ask you a few questions to verify that your main breaker needs replacing and confirm that the required replacement part is on hand.
-Dolce Electric Co has a large inventory of main breakers, including the older and hard to find models.
+He will ask you a few questions to verify that your circuit breaker needs replacing and confirm that the required new part is on hand.
+Dolce Electric Co has a large inventory of circuit breakers, including the older and hard to find models.
 Our local electricians in Mesa can be dispatched to your home 24 hours a day 7 days a week.
 Call now and get your power restored soon.